Robert-van-Engelen/unix-tools/README.md

 Instead, the interactive TUI presentations are all scripted in bash itself to run on your Unix or Linux machine.

 Learning should be enjoyable.
-I also had a hack of a lot of fun creating this stuff.
+I also had a heck of a lot of fun creating this stuff.

 This is what the opening TUI looks like when you run it with `./ch1.pages`: